golemfactory/golem-js-preview-program/tasks/9-use-as-backend/README.md

 ### Steps

-1. Create a web page that will offer UI to upload mp3 files and display the output text after STT conversion.
+1. Create a web page that will offer UI to upload wav files and display the output text after STT conversion.

-2. Create a server that will accept the mp3 files and will do STT conversion on the Golem Network.
+2. Create a server that will accept the wav files and will do STT conversion on the Golem Network.

 3. Add changes in the `use-Golem-as-backend` directory.